jannafierst/FIU_CRE/README.md

 ## PART 5: Annotation

 We have assembled sequences (ACGT etc) but how do we work with them?
 The first step is annotating genome features including transposable elements and protein-coding genes.

+We will be annotating sequences that were extracted, assembled and decontaminated by last year's CRE cohort.
+You can access them at the NCBI by searching for "Oscheius" and identifying the University of Alabama deposited sequences.
+Here, I will work you through one example - Oscheius dolichura.

+Obtain the assembled sequences here https://www.ncbi.nlm.nih.gov/assembly/GCA_022343505.1 through the side menu that says 'FTP directory for GenBank assembly.'
+You can click on this link then right click on the file name that ends with .fna.
+This is the NCBI notation for assembled genome sequences.
+Go back to your FIU HPC window, type

+	$ wget

+	And paste in the link you copied when you right-clicked on the file name.
+It should start a download and obtain the assembled sequence.
+It is transferred as a compressed (zipped) archive, unzip it like this

+	$ gunzip GCA_022343505.1_ASM2234350v1_genomic.fna.gz

+	And you are ready to work.

 ### 5.1 Characterizing Repeats and Transposable Elements